Sawan-b001/github-buckdr/content/Sawan-b001-Confluence/Learning from confluence.md

 ## Content Square

-Researchj about the Content sqaure Packageand get to know thatit is used to track all mouse movements, clicks and mobile interactions inside your site or app
+Contentsquare is basically used for Analytics. it is an SDK in the mobile app, Contentsquare anonymously tracks all mouse movements, clicks and mobile interactions inside your site or app.
+The tracking data is then securely sent to Contentsquare servers, where it is aggregated and prepared for analysis.
+Contentsquare transforms this anonymous data into actionable insights and recommendations for your team.

 - Impplementation of content sqaure pacxkage